 Employees are expected to work as scheduled.
-If an employee is absent for more than three (3) consecutive days, the employer may require a doctor's statement before the employee may return to work.
-If an employee is absent for three (3) consecutive days, the Administrative Director may contact the employee to discuss any possible options.
+If an employee is absent for more than three (3) consecutive days, the employer may request documentation for absence.

 Section 14.9 Other Leaves of Absence This type of leave is an unpaid leave of absence from work granted for reasons other than those specifically outlined in this Agreement.
 These leaves are granted, if at all, at the sole discretion of the Appointed Authority.
 The employer shall reply to the employee's leave request in writing in a timely manner.
 The Appointed Authority's decision is final and is not subject to challenge by way of the grievance procedure herein or otherwise.
+Prior to returning to work from an unpaid leave of absence, the employer may require a workability statement for the employee to be reinstated to his/her former position.
+If, due to unforeseen circumstances, the former position is not available, YWCA Duluth reserves the right to reinstate or reassign the employee as current work schedules permit.
+If reassigned, the employee's pay rate will generally be based on the level of the new position depending on legal requirements.

 Section 14.10 Union Business Upon fourteen (14) calendar days advance written request from the Union, an employee covered under this section who is elected or appointed to a Union Office Committee, or as a Union Delegate shall be granted unpaid leave for the purpose of conducting union business.
 Employer shall have the right to deny the request if the leave places, in the employer's sole discretion, undue burden on the employer's operations.
 Requests will not be denied unreasonably.
 The total number of days allowed for union business for any and all employees taking leave under this section shall not exceed 6 days total annually, unless agreed to by the Employer.
-This section shall not apply to absences due to contract negotiations and grievance arbitrations.
+This section shall not apply to absence due to contract negotiations and grievance arbitrations.